texas painted barn

 The Worker Adjustment and Retraining Notification Act (WARN) offers protection to Texas workers, their families, and communities by requiring employers to provide notice 60 days in advance of covered plant closings and covered mass layoffs.
 This notice must be provided to either affected workers or their representatives (e.g., a labor union).

-Frequently Asked Questions About Texas Labor Laws & Overtime Laws
+Frequently Asked Questions About Texas Labor & Overtime Laws

 What should I do if I believe I am a victim of wage theft in Texas?